Growing Community Music: Outer Western Melbourne

 - Advocate more strongly for community music making within relevant local government bodies.

-In line with recommendation E, CMVic has already appointed an artistic program coordinator, Nicki Johnson.
+In line with recommendation E, CMVic has already appointed an artistic program manager, Nicki Johnson.
 Funding has also now been secured from the Helen Macpherson Smith Trust, with the stipulation that it will match funding acquired from other sources.

 The second phase of GCM (GCM2) aims to implement projects that stimulate a big upswing in community music engagement by establishing Local Action Teams of community music advocates, networkers, leaders and participants in three regions of Victoria.
 Through these Local Action Teams CMVic aims to: